cosmicc/arcade_app_alerter/README.md

 Scrapes web sites to check for new versions of apps I use for my arcade cabinet.<br>
 Checks MAME, Launchbox, Retroarch, and LedBlinky.  <br>
 Sends alert via Pushover on new versions.<br>
-Also hosts a web page with a tabole showing current versions and last update timestamp.<br>
+Also hosts a web page with a table showing current versions and last update timestamp.<br>

 Run individual checks with cron<br>
 Run webview with systemd service<br>